We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Make sure your business idea is robust

-Check that it solves a problem and that you’ve road-tested it to destruction before settling on it.
+Find a business idea that solves a problem and road-test it to destruction before settling on it.
+Conduct market research to prove to yourself that your business concept can really work.

 - Create a strong business plan

-You can use a business plan template or a ‘brown paper exercise’ to help you structure your thoughts.
+You can use a business plan template or a ‘brown paper exercise’ to help you structure how you’re going to get your business off the ground.

 - Choose a funding model

-Work out whether you are going to finance things yourself, rely on investors or try to get things off the ground without cash.
+Work out whether you are going to finance things yourself, rely on investors or try to get things going without cash.

 - Pick a good name for your business